 - Possibly order imaging tests, such as X-rays and ultrasound scans, to be taken of your child's neck and/or hips

 The standard treatment for congenital muscular torticollis consists of an exercise program to stretch the sternocleidomastoid muscle.

-Stretching exercises include turning the baby's neck side to side so that the chin touches each shoulder, and gently tilting the head to bring the ear on the unaffected side down to the shoulder.
+- Gently tilting the head to bring the ear on the unaffected side down to the shoulder.

 These exercises must be done several times a day.
-Your doctor or a physical therapist will teach you how to perform the exercises.
+Your child's doctor or a physical therapist will teach you how to perform the exercises.